larribas/dagger/docs/user-guide/serializers/write-your-own.md

 # Write your own Serializer

-Sometimes you may be dealing with objects that need to be serialized in a specific format that doensn't come out of the box with _Dagger_.
+Sometimes you may be dealing with objects that need to be serialized in a specific format that doesn't come out of the box with _Dagger_.

 For example, you may want to serialize: